How does billing for charging costs work for company cars?Blog

 Frequently asked Questions

-Charging costs for company cars can be billed using three main methods: flat rates, manual billing by kilowatt-hour, and automatic recording and billing.
+Charging costs for company cars can be billed using three main methods: Electricity Price Flat Rate, manual billing by kilowatt-hour, and automatic recording and billing.
 Each method has its own advantages and disadvantages, depending on the needs and technical capabilities of your company.

 Manual billing involves employees recording their power consumption themselves, for example, by reading an intermediate meter or exporting data from the wallbox.
 This method accurately reflects actual costs but requires precise documentation and additional technical equipment, leading to increased administrative effort.